rasvindra/Password_Creator/README.md

 A simple app that displays knowledge of iteration through arrays to create an unsecure password based on user inputs

 ## Install
 Nothing needed to install.
-Just need a webrowser and internet connection
+Just need a web browser and internet connection

 ## Contribution
 NaN